Zero to Hero: This is how you become a commercial pilot at E-Flight Academy!

 Duration: 20 hours practical instruction

-Theory: 25 hours theory instruction
+Theory: 25 hours of theory instruction and

 What can you do with it?